d2l-ai/d2l-en/chapter_attention-mechanisms/transformer.md

 Now we [**construct the entire transformer decoder**] composed of `num_layers` instances of `DecoderBlock`.
 In the end,
-a fully-connected layer computes the prediction for all the `vocab_size` possible output tokens.
+a fully connected layer computes the prediction for all the `vocab_size` possible output tokens.
 Both of the decoder self-attention weights and the encoder-decoder attention weights